JessyRiordan/TIY-BlogSite/about/github-api.md

   * **How do I know that there is more data available?**

-  * What are the endpoints for fetching...
+#### Endpoints for fetching:

-    * the profile data for a user?
+* the profile data for a user: `https://api.github.com`

-    * the organizations a user belongs to?
+* the organizations a user belongs to: `https://api.github.com`
-    * the repositories a user has created?
+* the repositories a user has created: `https://api.github.com`
-    * a filtered list of repositories?
+* a filtered list of repositories: `https://api.github.com`
-    * a sorted list of repositories?
+* a sorted list of repositories: `https://api.github.com`
-    * public events for a user?
+* public events for a user: `https://api.github.com`

   * When fetching public events for a user...
     * How many results are returned by default?
     * What limitations exist on fetching _more_ results?